Q. When does the 2023 free agency signing period begin?

 Q. When is the two-day negotiating period for potential unrestricted free agents?

 A. From 12 p.m.
-ET on Monday, March 15 until 3:59:59 p.m.
-ET on Wednesday, March 17, clubs are permitted to contact and enter into contract negotiations with the certified agents of players who will become unrestricted free agents upon expiration of their 2020 player contracts at 4 p.m.
+ET on Monday, March 13 until 3:59:59 p.m.
+ET on Wednesday, March 15, clubs are permitted to contact and enter into contract negotiations with the certified agents of players who will become unrestricted free agents upon expiration of their 2022 player contracts at 4 p.m.
 ET on March 15.
 The two-day negotiating period applies only to prospective unrestricted free agents.
 It does not apply to players who have received, or who may receive, a required tender applicable to the 2023 league year (e.g., Exclusive Rights Players, Restricted Free Agents, Franchise Players or Transition Players).

 Q. What are the categories of free agency?

 A. Players are either “restricted free agents” or “unrestricted free agents.”
 A restricted free agent may be subject to a “qualifying offer.”
 A restricted or unrestricted free agent may be designated by his prior club as its franchise player or transition player.

 Q. What is the time period for free agency signings this year?